HenriEloy/F1_lapTime_prediction/README.md

 Hey,

-I am going to try to make a lap prediction algorithm in less than a day !
+I'm going to try to create a lap prediction algorithm in less than a day!

-I firstly had the bad idea of adressing that problem as a regression issue.
-But seeing the results, I am now definitly sure it's a timeSeries issue ;) !
-With more data and more time, I'm sure there are plenty of room for improvment.
+I initially had the bad idea of approaching this problem as a regression problem.
+But seeing the results, I am now sure that it is a time series problem ;)!
+With more data and more time, I'm sure there is a lot of room for improvement.

-I hope that you find it interesting !
+I hope you find this interesting!